sait-wbdv/fall-2021/src/activities/html-css/wayback-site-revamp.md

 ---

 ## Instructions

-- In your same team of 4, pick 1 of the sites that you analyzed in the Wayback Site Review
+- In a team, pick a website using the wayback machine to revamp
 - Modernize a page from the site that you chose
   - Colors
-  - Typeography
+  - Typography
   - Use any salvageable logos if possible, or find something else
-  - Use modern code methods (flex, grid)
+  - **Use modern code methods (flex, grid)**
   - Make it responsive
   - Keep the majority of the content (text, forms, pictures)
+  - Be Creative
+  - Have fun
 - Submit either your codepen or zipped html and css files to Brightspace